Press Release for Monday, September 30, 2013

 A former member of the UNF Alumni Association Board, he was named a Fab Grad and received an Outstanding Alumni Award in 2008.
 Last year, Ogier endowed a student initiative, an organic vegetable and herb garden, named the Frederick and Ophelia Tate Ogier Gardens, in memory of his parents.
 The Ogier Gardens, as they are called, comprise more than an acre on the north side of campus and provide students and other volunteers the opportunity to learn about organic harvesting, health and wellness.
 The garden also serves as an outdoor classroom for multidisciplinary studies.

-UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures -rounded education.
+university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures -rounded education.

 Copyright © 2014 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000